 In assessing the material heritage of astronomy, it is clearly impractical to include the celestial objects and events themselves, even though this creates an epistemological difficulty in heritage terms.
 However, we cannot dissociate astronomical sites from the celestial objects studied by them: it is therefore important to recognise and, where possible, to strive to preserve, the visible link between the two.
 It is also conceivable that, just as some mixed properties derive their outstanding universal value from a combination of their cultural and natural heritage, so some properties may combine a cultural heritage of astronomy with the natural heritage of the dark night sky. (‘Inscribing the sky’ itself is a nonsensical concept, since the ‘sky’ is something that one sees/perceives from a place on the Earth, so is an attribute of the place.
 The physical universe and the objects within it are another matter, but not what is under discussion here.)

-The contents of this page are based upon text in the ICOMOS–IAU Thematic Study.
+The contents of this page are based upon text in the ICOMOS-IAU Thematic Study no. 1 (2010).
 Original text © Clive Ruggles, Michel Cotte and the contributing authors.